stolencatkarma/CataclysmLD/README.md

 * Chapter 3 - Bionics and Mutations.
 The main sci-fi elements of the game brought to multiplayer.
 * Chapter 4+ - Continued Expansion.
 Maps, graphics, and content on for as long as there are people willing to work on it.

-Helping hands are always welcome, especially those familiar with pyglet and glooey.
-If you'd like to contribute follow the Discord link below.

 ----